1coderookie/Kobra2ProInsights/docs/hardware/bed.md

 On top of the aluminum bedplate there's a magnetic foil applied.
 If you order a spare part heat bed, then you'll most likely only get the aluminum bedplate, but not the magnetic foil.
 So you'll have to get yourself a magnetic foil as well.
 If you choose a foil from the aftermarket, make sure to get the correct size.
 The bedplate is 230x230mm, but actually most of the foils being available on the market seem to be 235x235mm.
 That's fine though, as you can easily cut off any pieces of foil which are exceeding the dimensions of the bedplate then.
 Make sure to get yourself a foil which uses 3M glue.

-The following picture shows the magnetic foil that Anycubic shipped together with a replacement bedplate - the pictures show the parts of a different machine's bed (Kobra Neo), but the foil itself is pretty much the same though (the holes are just shaped slightly different).
+The following picture shows a magnetic foil that Anycubic shipped together with a replacement bedplate - the pictures show the parts of a different machine's bed (Kobra Neo), but the foil itself is pretty much the same though (the holes are just shaped slightly different plus there are two additional holes for mounting the z-offset sensor housing).

 | Magnetic Foil (Spare Part) | Backside |
 |----------|-------------|